OSPF LSA Types and their Functions

 A router's Link-State Database stores LSAs that are received (LSDB).
 The Shortest Path First (SPF) algorithm is used by OSPF to determine the optimum routes for each network once the LSDBs between routers are in sync.
 It is crucial to realise that LSAs are route-related data sent inside Link State Update (LSU) packets.

 Therefore, it is essential for any network engineer to comprehend how LSAs are kept within an LSU.
-Let's dig deep into OSPF LSA types, but before that, we must have a basic understanding of the functions of LSAs in OSPF.
+Let's dig deep into OSPF LSA types, but before that, we must have a basic understanding of Link State Advertisement (LSA).

 Functions of LSAs in OSPF